 Perform bulk actions on assets using the checkboxes to the left of each item in the Media Library.
 Depending on the status of the asset you have the option to (un)publish, delete, duplicate, and (un)archive.

-You can edit your uploaded from right within our web app!
-First open your asset in the Media section, then click the box that says Edit file.
-Within the image editor you can do basic edits like cropping, resizing, and rotating your image, as well as fun things like adding overlays or making it into a meme.
+You can edit your uploaded files from right within our web app!
+First open your asset in the Media section, then click on any of the overlay buttons to resize, crop or rotate the image.

 Our Images API lets you perform dynamic actions on your images by simply changing the URL.
 For example, instead of uploading multiple versions of an image to fit various screen sizes, you can use one asset and resize it on the fly.
 Some of the transformations you can do are resizing, cropping (including creating thumbnails), and changing the image's resolution.
 There's more about the Images API in our developer docs.